 - are getting a fair price; and

 - understand the tax and other implications of the transaction.

 Navigating the financial piece of eldercare can be overwhelming and confusing.
-A huge part of our services is referring families to the appropriate agencies and trusted professional who can assist them in their goal of caring for an elderly loved.
-If you require guidance or need a referral please reach out to our office at 714-941-9242.
+A considerable part of our services was referring families to the appropriate agencies and trusted professional who can assist them in their goal of caring for an elderly loved.
+If you require guidance or need a referral, please reach out to our office at 714-941-9242.